yarenty/quotes/src/Henry_David_Thoreau/README.md

 Live in each season as it passes; breathe the air, drink the drink, taste the fruit, and resign yourself to the influence of the earth.
 The greatest compliment that was ever paid me was when one asked me what I thought, and attended to my answer.
 Say what you have to say, not what you ought.
 Any truth is better than make believe.
+My greatest skill in life has been to want but little.
+I make myself rich by making my wants few